GI5065 - Shifting Global Power in the 21st Century (2022/23)

 - The ability to communicate effectively in speech (the ability to work under pressure in seminars, where students must demonstrate the ability to respond to questions orally and also work as a team) and writing (for example, writing an essay using commonly accepted standards of definition, analysis, grammatical prose, and documentation).

 - Research skills, including the ability to synthesise and analyse arguments and exercise critical judgement.

 - The capacity to work independently, demonstrating initiative, self-organisation and time-management, as well as co-operating with other students to achieve common goals.

 A formative piece of work in the form of a group role play on a contemporary issue, which will be peer reviewed in class, will take place mid-module to enable students to reflect on their understanding of the subject matter to date in order to put in place learning strategies for the remainder of the module.
 This will encourage the development of a variety of employability skills including: research involving information retrieval from a variety of resources; analysing and advocating solutions to problems; developing a reasoned argument; exercising critical judgement; and collaborating with others towards a common goal.

 The first summative component will involve seminar assessment, which will take place throughout the module.
 This is designed to enable students to use a range of learning methods and employability skills, including: independent research; reading a wide range of primary and secondary sources; communicating ideas verbally in class; and working in a group.

 The second summative component will be an essay, which will provide students with the opportunity to submit a major piece of work of their choosing on a key element of the module.
-This will enable students to develop further many of the employability skills introduced during the formative assessment, in addition to writing, reflecting on what they have learnt and making use of constructive feedback.
+This will enable students to further develop many of the employability skills introduced during the formative assessment, in addition

 Brooks, S. & Wohlforth, W. (2016) ‘The Once and Future Superpower: Why China Won’t Overtake the United States’, Foreign Affairs, May/June.